-UT System is committed to offering fair and equitable salaries to attract, develop, motivate and retain highly qualified and diverse employees.
+UT System is committed to offering fair and equitable salaries to attract, develop, motivate and retain highly qualified employees.
 Compensation is determined based on internal salary relationships and external market factors within department and UT System performance goals.

 Longevity pay is provided to eligible employees who have completed two years of state service.
 Only full-time employees (40 hours per week) of the UT System (not contractors) who are scheduled to work for at least 4.5 continuous months (135 calendar days) and who are in a paid status on the first of the month are eligible.
 Pay is provided beginning on the first day of the month after 24 months as a state employee.

 Eligible UT System employees are offered insurance coverage through UT Benefits.
 UT Benefits is a dynamic insurance program for you and your eligible dependents that includes medical, vision and dental insurance, disability and life insurance, and flexible spending accounts.

 We all need time away from work to recharge, travel, take care of personal stuff, or spend time with family and friends.
 Take a vacation, volunteer, or flex your workday to meet your personal and business needs—there’s no one-size-fits-all recipe for helping you to be at your best.

 UT System provides many resources to help you learn how to plan for your retirement.
 Our approved providers are also on hand to help as you consider contributions and investments to help keep you financially fit.

 Public Service Loan Forgiveness Program